18 |

 [Eulah Creek, NSW, November 2011]

-Lateral view of an immature Striped Honeyeater
+Lateral view of a juvenile Striped Honeyeater

 [Eulah Creek, NSW, February 2012]